nehaljwani/team.exiv2.org/book/IMaEA.md

 There is a fix.
 We do what the Fuzzing Police do.
 They do not negotiate with any project.
 They arrive unexpectedly and deliver their message.
 And they track your response and performance.

 The Community would be well served by a similar task force to investigate complaints about the behaviour of stakeholders and maintainers.
 There are undoubtably stakeholders who would report me.
-I would be able to raise a complaint about a stakeholder if I felt they had behaved inappropriately.
+However I would be able to complain about a stakeholder if I felt they had behaved inappropriately.

 For sure, I would not welcome my performance being reviewed.
 However a fair, honest and independant review of an issue would be helpful.
 The stakeholder and I would shake hands and learn from the situation.
 If the stakeholder or maintainer do not attend the review, their github account should be suspended.